mozolin/esp-thread-br/README.md

 ![](images/yii2_otbr/yii2_comport_03_invalid.png)

 Correctly connecting the ESP32 to the COM port will provide information about the chip type and the size of its flash memory.
-A "Set" button will appear above the "Get ESP32 Chip Info" block.
+The "Set" button will appear above the "Get ESP32 Chip Info" block.
 ![](images/yii2_otbr/yii2_comport_04_correct_16mb.png)

 When we press the "Set" button that appears above the "Get ESP32 Chip Info" block, the value of the "CONFIG_ESPTOOLPY_FLASHSIZE_..." parameter will take the value of the received flash memory size.
-A green background for the "Total Size" value in "Partition Information" indicates that the Flash RAM volume is sufficient for correct flashing of OTA blocks.
+The green background for the "Total Size" value in "Partition Information" indicates that the Flash RAM volume is sufficient for correct flashing of OTA blocks.
 ![](images/yii2_otbr/yii2_comport_05_enough_for_ota.png)

 We can use one OTA block (**not recommended!**).